ubc-library-rc/intro-AGOL/content/add-own-data.md

 ![Canada COVID-19 interactive growth rate explorer](https://mountainmath.ca/shiny/canada_covid-19/?_inputs_&level=%22province%22&metric=%22Confirmed%22&province=%2201%22&start_cutoff=100)

+Because we're working in ArcGIS Online, let's take a look at Esri's data hub for COVID-19 data in Canada.

 On June 16, 2020, the news site [*The Conversation*](https://theconversation.com/ca) published an [article](https://theconversation.com/people-in-abusive-relationships-face-many-barriers-to-leaving-pets-should-not-be-one-139540?utm_medium=email&utm_campaign=Latest%20from%20The%20Conversation%20for%20June%2017%202020&utm_content=Latest%20from%20The%20Conversation%20for%20June%2017%202020+CID_e7708191b09d4919198c361914f475ff&utm_source=campaign_monitor_ca&utm_term=pets%20should%20not%20be%20one) about one of the barriers preventing people from leaving abusive relationships: pets.
 The article states that some people may be more reluctant to leave an abusive relationship if they are unable to take their pet with them or are worried for its safety if they leave it home with the abuser.